youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     Environment

     > For new programmers what would I broadly say about choosing a career path
-    > in programming.
-The same thing I always say which is be careful what you
+    > in programming, the same thing I always say which is be careful what you
     > choose, especially when you're very young.
 Because when you're young,
     > it's the time you're really learning and the time when you're still
     > defining yourself.
 I mean you're still always defining yourself but when